magfest/infrastructure/reggie_config/README.md

 If a server has more than one role, the role files will be loaded sequentially.

-For example, the database server for Super 2019 would load files in this order:
+For example, the database server for staging Super 2019 would load files in this order:

 ```
+staging-db-01.reggie.magfest.org/init.yaml
+staging-db-01.reggie.magfest.org/db.yaml
 super_2019_staging/init.yaml
 super_2019_staging/db.yaml
 super_2019/init.yaml